carbon-language/carbon-lang/docs/design/generics/details.md

 These are notes from discussions after this document was first written that have not yet been incorporated into the main text above.

--   Can use IDE tooling to show all methods including external impl, automatically switching to [qualified member names](#qualified-member-names) where needed to get that method.
+-   Can use IDE tooling to show all methods including `external impl`, automatically switching to [qualified member names](#qualified-member-names) where needed to get that method.
 -   Address use cases in [the motivation document](motivation.md).